Curriculum & Course Catalog

 Statistics

-This course is designed for students that have successfully completed Math IV and elect to continue to an applications-based course in mathematics.
+This course is designed for students who have successfully completed Math IV and elect to continue to an applications-based course in mathematics.
 Students will study exploratory data analysis, experimental design, the concept of distributions of data, probability, graphical displays and numerical summaries of data, relationships of association and correlation, confidence and inference.
 Student projects will involve designing data collection, gathering and analyzing different types of data, displaying their research and analysis and presenting their work to their classmates and/or to wider audiences.
 Throughout, students will be expected to use technology to help organize and analyze their work and create mathematical models as a part of their study.
-Students’ agency will be manifested in their selection of project goals, their initiative in collecting and analyzing data and in formulating the means of presentation to their audience.
+Students’ agency will be demonstrated in their selection of project goals, their initiative in collecting and analyzing data and in formulating the means of presentation to their audience.

 Prerequisite: Math IV

-Honors Statistics
+Statistics Honors

-Prerequisite: Math IVH
+Prerequisite: Math IVH or teacher recommendation

 Calculus I